Almost sure global well-posedness for the energy supercritical Schr\"odinger equations: Introduction

 The present work is devoted to proving a probabilistic global well-posedness for \eqref{Equ_NLS7-1} and to establishing strong controls on the growth in time of the solutions by using an invariant measure technique.
-Before presenting our method and the results, let us recall the structure of the equation and some known results.
-The equation $\eqref{Equ_NLS7-1}$ is hamiltonian and derived from the energy
+Before we present our method and results, let us recall the structure of the equation and some known results.
+The equation \eqref{Equ_NLS7-1} is Hamiltonian and is derived from the energy